unixnme/model_builder/README.md

-## PytorchModelBuilder
+## ModelBuilder
-This project is to build a pytorch model from a simple json file.
-The idea is to separate out the model definition as a json file from actual python code as much as possible.
+Separate out the model definition as a json file from actual python code!

 ### Example
 ```